tamb/domponent/README.md

 __Why `Exponent`??__
 <br/>
-Because it simply expounds or interprets the data that it is given.
-And it sounds like Component.
+Because it simply interprets or _expounds_ the data that it is given...  and it sounds like Component.
 <hr/>

 ### `Init` function 🏇